functional-architecture/functional-architecture.github.io/events/funarch-2024/cfp/index.md

 are not required to follow the formatting guidelines, and can submit in PDF, word or plain text format as preferred.
 Not knowing what kinds of submissions we will receive, we cannot be specific as to how they will be evaluated.
-However, we are definitely looking for material that could spark an interesting discussion.
+However, submissions that seem likely to stimulate discussion around practices in functional architecture are encouraged.

 If you are unsure whether your contribution is suitable, or if you need any kind of help with your submission, please email